avinash201199/Free-courses-with-Certificates/CONTRIBUTING.md

     "title": "New Course Title",
     "cards": [
         {
-            "icon": "Get this value from fontawesome.com (Make sure to add classes only)", "name": "New Course",
+            "icon": "Get this value from font awesome.com (Make sure to add classes only)", "name": "New Course",
             "source": "New Course Source",
             "link": "New Course Link"